 The City of Pasco will distribute the pamphlet "I Can Choose Where I Live.
 What You Should Know About Your Housing Rights" to households in English and Spanish languages.
 The pamphlets "Fair Housing Equal Opportunity for All" and "Are You a Victim of Housing Discrimination?" in English and Spanish will be available for distribution at Pasco City Hall.
 Workshops for community partners such as lenders, realtors, and contractors will be offered throughout the year for those participating in the Community Housing Improvement programs.
-The cities of Pasco, Richland, and Kennewick will team with the HUD Spokane field office to sponsor a Fair Housing workshop to increase knowledge of fair housing rules and responsibilities.
-This workshop will be offered in the Tri-Cities in 2013.
+The City of Pasco, will team with the community partners to sponsor a Fair Housing workshop to increase knowledge of fair housing rules and responsibilities.
+This workshop will be offered in the Tri-Cities in 2014.

 Pasco will participate in housing events wherein the major questions deal with housing issues.
-In all of the CDBG HOME and NSP contracts, Pasco will pass down to contractors the requirements of providing opportunity for involvement to women, minorities, and employment of low to moderate income persons.
+In all of the CDBG HOME and NSP construction contracts, Pasco will pass down to subrecipients for contractors the requirements of providing opportunity for involvement to women, minorities, and employment of low to moderate income persons.